teach-afp/www/input/lecture5.md

 ## Monadic parsers

-* Monadic parsers are powerful enough to describe *context-sensitive* grammars
+* Monadic parsers are powerful enough to describe *context-sensitive* grammars.

   <div class="alert alert-info">
   The grammar itself can depend on the input!